-So if you’re keen to give it a whirl, here are some of the best glamping spots in WA.
+So if you’re keen to give glamping a whirl, here are some of the best glamping spots in Perth and WA.

 Mile End Glamping

-This award-winning eco resort is about an hour’s drive south of Broome, and provides guests with an unforgettable natural experience, has minimal impact on the environment and your tent is set up ready to go when you get there.
+This award-winning eco-resort is about an hour’s drive south of Broome and provides guests with an unforgettable natural experience, has minimal impact on the environment and your tent is set up ready to go when you get there.
 Tick, tick and tick.
-Their eco tents are perfect for those who really want to soak up the natural glory of the Kimberley in all its wonder, while still having a bit of comfort and convenience (because seriously, who doesn’t?)
-Each one has a king bed with amazing ocean views, so you can feel rested and rejuvenated for all the rad activities they offer—like yoga, kayaking, paddle boarding and fishing.
+Their eco-tents are perfect for those who really want to soak up the natural glory of the Kimberley in all its wonder, while still having a bit of comfort and convenience.
+Each one has a king bed with amazing ocean views, so you can feel rested and rejuvenated for all the rad activities they offer like yoga, kayaking, paddle boarding and fishing.
 Glamping in WA never sounded so good.

 This environmentally friendly retreat and campground is nestled in the heart of the spectacular Karijini National park—you just don’t get much closer to nature than that.
-And you can really soak it all up by staying in one of their deluxe eco tents—fully equipped with beds, linen, lanterns, fans (because it will get hot out there, guys), a private en suite bathroom, and an attached outdoor deck area so you can sit and enjoy the starry night sky.
-Ah, the serenity.
+And you can really soak it all up by staying in one of their deluxe eco tents fully equipped with beds, linen, lanterns, fans (because it will get hot out there, guys), a private en suite bathroom, and an attached outdoor deck area so you can sit and enjoy the starry night sky.

 Nomadika is all about making something special from the otherwise mundane.
 They'll come and set up one of their beautiful bell tents wherever you please, from Dwellingup to Yanchep to your own backyard.
 You'll get a double bed with all the trimmings, rugs, side tables and a cushioned lounge area for your very own picnic.
 Speaking of, you can leave the food up to them and add a hamper to your package so you don't have to lift a finger.

 Want to go legit camping?
-Check out 50 Essential Tips For First Time Microadventurers!
+Check out WA's most beautiful camping spots.